-The goal behind much of the current research in ubiquitous computing - especially in domestic computing - is to design computing technologies to fit in with existing routines and practices within the home [5].
+The goal behind most current research in domestic computing is to design computing technologies to fit in with existing routines and practices within the home [5].
 In particular, researchers have found that household members regularly position information artifacts - paper calendars, school notices, handwritten notes, etc. - at particular locations within the home.
 These contextual locations strongly influence how people share, stay aware of, and interact with information in a timely manner [6][3].

 In contrast, digital information is constrained to the traditional desktop computers found in many homes: its fixed location - often in a home office or den - means that information on these computers rarely exploit the rich nuances of location.
-Yet information relevant to the household is increasingly becoming digital, replacing traditional physical forms such as: paper documents, letters, music and video collections, and photographs.
+Yet information relevant to the household is increasingly becoming digital, replacing traditional physical forms such as paper documents, letters, music and video collections, and photographs.